 The LCM of 4 and 10 is the smallest number that is divisible by both 4 and 10.
 To find it, we need to identify the multiples of each number and determine the smallest multiple they have in common.

 By examining these lists, we can see that the smallest multiple that appears in both is 20.
-Therefore, the LCM of 4 and 10 is 20.
-This means that 20 is the smallest number that can be divided by both 4 and 10 without leaving a remainder.
+Which means, the LCM of 4 and 10 is 20.
+So in practice, 20 is the smallest number that can be divided by both 4 and 10 without leaving a remainder.

 Methods to Calculate the LCM

-There are several methods to calculate the LCM of two or more numbers.
+When it comes to this, several methods stand out.
 Here are three common methods: listing multiples, prime factorization, and using the formula involving the GCD.

 -